GoogleChrome/developer.chrome.com/site/en/articles/register-secure-payment-confirmation/index.md

 ## Registration from within an iframe

-If the payer hasn't registered their device with the RP (payment issuer), they can still do so at the merchant website.
-After a successful authentication during a purchase, the issuer can request the payer to register their device indirectly from within an iframe.
+If the payer hasn't registered their device with the RP (payment issuer), the payer can register on the merchant website.
+After a successful authentication during a purchase, the RP can request the payer register their device indirectly, from within an iframe.

 <figure class="screenshot">
 {% Img